arkadiysudarikov/hopskipdrive/README.md

 * I decided to use RSwag to provide OpenAPI UI compliance for the endpoint.

 * I use Pagy gem for pagination.
-Handles pagination via the query parameter and headers.
+  * It handles pagination via the query parameter and headers.
     * I set the default to be 5 items per page.

 * I decided to cache the data returned for 5 minutes at a time.
   * I think the new Solid Cache can a great candidate for storing data returned from the Google API.